saloonphp/pagination-plugin/.github/README.md

 - [ ] Implement a "max pages" on the paginator, so we don't iterate over many pages
 - [ ] Implement a "starting page" option
 - [ ] Create a `collectAsync` method
+- [ ] Create "generic" paginators with closures that can be defined to overwrite the functionality to make it easier for people to use

 ## Docs